chenziao/Neural-Modeling-Software-Tutorials/README.md

-# Neural-Modeling-Software-Tutorials
+# Neural Modeling Software Tutorials

-Six tutorials of neural modeling from single cell to network
+#### Six tutorials of neural modeling from single cell to network

+Requirement: Neuron and Jupyter notebook (Python3).